 Body Image Disorder or Body Dysmorphic Disorder

-A mental health condition that often comes from these disorders of anorexia, bulimia, and binge eating disorder.
-It might be the case that your loved one started with a form of extreme dieting or became addicted to exercise and this body dysmorphic disorder manifested, or the other way around.
+A mental health condition that often comes from anorexia, bulimia, and binge eating disorder often comes from these disorders.
+It might be the case that your loved one started with a form of extreme dieting or became addicted to exercise, and this body dysmorphic disorder manifested, or the other way around.
 These conditions work off one another.

-At Visions, we work with our teens to help them realize the beauty within each and every one of them.
-If we’re aware of the way our children feel about themselves and how we as a family or supportive unit talk to them, we might notice these changes in eating behaviors and the adverse effects that come from them.
+At Visions, we work with our teens to help them realize the beauty within every one of them.
+If we’re aware of how our children feel about themselves and how we as a family or supportive unit talk to them, we might notice these changes in eating behaviors and their adverse effects.
 As always, pay attention and be attentive to your children.
 If your child or loved one develops an eating disorder, contact Visions Adolescent Treatment Center today.